You are here

 - Anna Berkes, 4/20/08; revised 10/22/13.

-- 1. Jefferson to Cornelia Jefferson Randolph, undated, Thomas Jefferson Papers, University of Virginia.
-Transcript of extract available online in Retirement Series Digital Archive.
+- 1. Jefferson to Cornelia Jefferson Randolph, undated, The Thomas Jefferson Papers, Special Collections, University of Virginia Library.
+Transcription of extract available online at Jefferson Quotes and Family Letters.

 - 3. John Spear Smith was married to Cary Ann Nicholas, the daughter of Jefferson's friend Wilson Cary Nicholas.

-- 4. Thomas Jefferson to Thomas Jefferson Smith, February 21, 1825.
+- 4. Jefferson to Thomas Jefferson Smith, February 21, 1825, Thomas Jefferson Papers, Library of Congress.
 Transcription available in Founders Online.